ImageMagick/Usage-Markdown/convolve/index.md

 This you may have gathered is almost identical to that of [Softened Blurring](#soft_blur) but with the blurred image being subtracted from the original image instead of being added.
 A blending method known as [Extrapolated Blending](#compose/#blend_use), or blending beyond the normal 0 to 100 percent range.
 Again like you can simply specify how much of the blurred image you want to subtract from the original image.
-For example lets over do the unsharpening of the image, causing some aliasing and color distortions.
+For example let's over do the unsharpening of the image, causing some aliasing and color distortions.

 ~~~
 convert face.png \( +clone -blur 0x2 \) \